viktor-silakov/playwright-mcp-advanced/README.md

 ### Getting started

 First, install the Playwright MCP server with your client.

-A typical configuration looks like this:
+#### For the original Playwright MCP:
 ```js
 {
   "mcpServers": {